masosa96-hash/wadi-backend/CLOUD_DEPLOYMENT_GUIDE.md

 ## Step 4: Update Backend Configuration

-After deploying the frontend, update the backend configuration in Render:
+After deploying the frontend, update the backend configuration:

+### If using Render:
 1. Go to your Render service settings
 2. Update the `FRONTEND_URL` environment variable to your Vercel frontend URL
 3. Click "Save Changes" to redeploy the backend with the new configuration

+### If using Railway:
+1. Go to your Railway project
+2. Navigate to Variables tab
+3. Update `FRONTEND_URL` to your Vercel frontend URL
+4. Railway will auto-redeploy

 ## Step 5: Configure Supabase